 |Provide evidence-based research findings and practices to optimise children’s uses of digital technology.||Deliver research outcomes to inform policy stakeholders about children’s digital experiences.||Inform curriculum and pedagogy to enable digital learning, participation and enjoyment.|

-Our purpose-built Children’s Technology Spaces located at QUT and the University of Wollongong will be the hub of our research activity.
+Our purpose-built Children’s Technology Spaces located at QUT and the University of Wollongong are the hubs of our research activity.
 These dedicated technology spaces are physical sites where children, researchers, parents and carers, and professionals working with children can collaborate, play, experiment and learn.

 The Centre is a collective of national and international partners across education, government, business and the community, all working together to achieve the Centre’s vision.